Workplace accessibility best practice: Communicate access information

 Scheduling automatic updates in advance reduces the workload for your team.
 Even on a day where everything else is going wrong, your accessibility information will be up to date and you won’t have to scramble to make last minute adjustments for visitors on top of all the other things you’re thinking about.

 If you want to make workplace accessibility best practice a priority, clear structures for ownership and accountability are key.
+It is easy to forget about accessibility when things get busy.

 Want to be truly inclusive?
 Get started today!